Code-Institute-Submissions/friendly-bet/README.md

 External users of the site have the following goals (brackets include the relevant area of website goals are achieved):
 1. Find out about the website (index.html and sports.html)
-2. Find out about the games (gametypes.html)
+2. Find out about the games and how to play them (gametypes.html)
 3. Determine whether the games will be fun / enjoyable (index.html/why us?)
-4. Find out how the game works (gametypes.html)
+4. Find out the sports covered by the platform (sports.html)
-5. Understand the rules (gametypes.html - Modals included for specific game rules)
+5. Understand the rules (Modals in gametypes.html for specific game rules)

 The site owner has the following goals (brackets include the relevant area of website goals are achieved):
 1. Generate user interest in playing the games (index.html/why us?)